 Plains game abounds on the Abu concession, with large herds of zebra, impala, wildebeest, tsessebe, and lechwe often found feeding on the expansive grasslands.
 Giraffe are attracted by nutrient rich acacia trees on the larger islands, while the grazing species draw predators to the area - the concession is home to the full complement of Botswana's major predators including lion, leopard, cheetah, hyena, and wild dog.
 Research on the concession has shown that it harbors a disproportionate number of large bull elephants, a particularly rare demographic in most elephant populations as mature bull elephants with large tusks are ruthlessly pursued by ivory poachers who have decimated elephant herds in many parts of Africa.
 Birdlife is also abundant, adding color and beauty to an already majestic palette.

-Seba is a small, intimate camp, with only five tents spread across a wooded island and nestled into the natural vegetation.
+Seba is a small, intimate camp, with only 8 tents, 2 of which are designed for families, spread across a wooded island and nestled into the natural vegetation.
 The camp blends seamlessly into the ancient hardwood forest of magnificent fig and leadwood trees, and is designed to take full advantage of the stunning views over the surrounding lagoons and floodplains.
 Common areas include an indoor dining area, several outdoor dining venues, a bar, a library, a cozy living room area, and a secluded swimming pool.
 The camp's simplicity creates a relaxed atmosphere that is enhanced by friendly yet highly attentive staff, excellent food, and outstanding attention to detail.

 Seba's luxurious en suite tented rooms are raised on wooden platforms and have private viewing decks overlooking the Okavango.
 Each tent is individually decorated to celebrate one of Botswana's cultural groups - the decor is simple and uncluttered, with a minimalist approach focusing on quality over quantity.
 The tents are creatively designed with large gauze "walls" to maximize airflow during the hotter part of the day, and canvas flaps that fold down at night to retain warmth.
 Seba is a family-friendly camp, with one of the best 'family units' of any classic level camp in Botswana.